 “As a parent, one of the top things you can do to prevent SIDS is to always sleep your baby on their back,” explains Karp.
 “And [proper] swaddling will help keep them there throughout the night.”

 Reduces the Temptation to Bed Share

 Did you know that 70% of infant sleep deaths occur in unsafe sleeping locations, like an adult bed or sofa?
-What happens is that parents usually bring the baby to an alternate location like the sofa or bed when their little one is crying, and then the exhausted parent accidentally falls asleep while soothing or feeding them.
+What happens is that parents sometimes bring the baby to an alternate location like the sofa or bed when their little one is crying, and then the exhausted parent accidentally falls asleep while soothing or feeding them.
 “A swaddle and the five S’s are highly effective tools for reducing crying,” says Karp.
 “The more we teach parents about these tools, I’m confident we’ll reduce unsafe sleeping practices.”